inmanta/inmanta-core/docs/quickstart.rst

 Deploy the changes
 ==========================

-Deploy the changes as before and nothing should change because it generates exactly the same configuration.
+Deploy the changes as before, by connection to the servers terminal.
+Nothing will change because the generated configuration should be exactly the same.

 .. code-block:: sh